spicelang/spice/docs/docs/language/main-function.md

 title: Main Function
 ---

-The `main` function is the entry point of any Spice program.
-When the system runs your compiled executable, the `main` function is the first function, which is called by the system.
+The `main` function is the entry point to any Spice program.
+When the operating system runs your compiled executable, the `main` function is the first function, which is called.
 Therefore, it is mandatory and must have the signature `int main()` or `int main(int argc, string[] argv)` for retrieving command line arguments.
 The main function has a return value of type `int`, which represents the return code / exit code / status code of the executable.